zvictor/docs-3/source/apollo-client/core.md

 `ApolloError` exposes a couple of fields to make manging errors easier.

 - `graphQLErrors: GraphQLError[]`: Array containing the errors returned by the server on a specific GraphQL query.
-This is contained in the `errors` key in the JSON returned by the server.
+When Apollo Client sends a query to the GraphQL server, these errors are contained within the errors key of the response returned by the server.
 - `networkError: Error`: Error that has occurred in fetching the query from the server (e.g. Apollo Client is unable to reach the server).
 - `message: string`: The error message that describes what went wrong.
-If there were multiple errors, the error message includes the error messages for each element in `graphQLErrors` and the `networkError` if they are present.
+If there were multiple errors, this error message includes the error messages (separated by newlines) for each element in `graphQLErrors` and the `networkError`, if they are defined.